EmmettJT/sequences_behaviour/README.md

 - Tidied* python notebook scripts for processing BPOD output
 - Some example notebook scripts for analysis of tracking and histology data

-(*)These scripts should be useful and readable but are not fully polished.
+(*)These scripts are from the early year of my phd so are a little rough.
+I havent refactored them  but I have been though and tidied them - so they should be useful and readable but are not fully polished...

 ## Getting Started